Bull shark: Energy conservation

 In 2008, researchers tagged and recorded the movements of young bull sharks in the Caloosahatchee River estuary.
 They were testing to find out what determined the movement of the young bull sharks.
 It was found that the young bull sharks synchronously moved downriver when the environmental conditions changed.
 This large movement of young bull sharks were found to be moving as a response rather than other external factors such as predators.
 The movement was found to be directly related to the bull shark conserving energy for itself.
 One way the bull shark is able to conserve energy is that when the tidal flow changes, the bull shark uses the tidal flow in order to conserve energy as it moves downriver.
 Another way for the bull shark to conserve energy is to decrease the amount of energy needed to osmoregulate the surrounding environment.

 Ecology

 Humans are the biggest threat to bull sharks.
 Larger sharks, such as the tiger shark and great white shark, may attack them, but typically only target juveniles.
 Crocodiles may be a threat to bull sharks in rivers.
 Saltwater crocodiles have been observed preying on bull sharks in the rivers and estuaries of Northern Australia, and a Nile crocodile was reportedly sighted consuming a bull shark in South Africa.

+Conservation

+The bull shark is listed as a vulnerable species on the IUCN Red List and its population is decreasing.
+Despite its status, the species isn't named as a protected species.
+Threats to the bull shark are numerous, such as getting caught in fishing nets, overfishing for their oil, skin, and meat, pollution to their habitat, and more.
+In many areas of the world, including Australia and South Africa, there are shark-culling measures around beaches to prevent attacks on beach-goers.
+Researchers tried to fix the problem of sharks getting too close to land by testing out a device called the SharkSafe Barrier™.
+This barrier used magnetic and visual stimuli, which utilized rows of piping to create a continuous magnetic field to deter the sharks.
+However, researchers concluded that the technology needs to be improved and tested further before it can be implemented as a reliable safety measure.
+Other research is being conducted to come up with conservation solutions for the bull sharks.
+One example is The Nature Conservancy satellite tagging sharks to track their migration and find their habitats in order to guide what areas require further protection projects.